fredo-dedup/SimpleMCMC.jl/README.md

 	x ~ Normal(a, 2)
 end

-model2 = :(y = A * x ; dot(y,y))
+model2 = :(y = A * z ; dot(y,y))
 ```

 ### Variables
 Model variables fall in three categories :
-1. Model parameters : these are identified in the method calls (function generation, sampling, solving) as all the keyword arguments that do not have a special meaning for the method (such as steps / burnin / precision, etc). _Note that the use of keyword arguments to pass model parameters names prohibits parameter names such as 'steps' / 'burnin', etc that are preempted._
+- Model parameters : these are inferred by the method calls (function generation, sampling, solving) to be the keyword arguments remaining after taking away those that have a specific meaning to the method ( steps / burnin / precision, etc). _Note that the use of keyword arguments to pass model parameters names prohibits parameter names in the model such as 'steps' / 'burnin', etc._
-2. Variables defined within the model (such as `a`, `x`, `y` in the examples above)
+- Variables defined within the model : such as `a`, `x`, `y` in the examples above
-3. All the remaining variables that are considered by the model parsing as external variables.
-These will be considered as constants regarding model evaluation and differentiation.
+- And the variables that are neither model parameters or defined variables : these are considered as external variables and will be regarded as constants for model evaluation and differentiation.
 The model function produced will look for them in the Main module (they have to be globals to be visible from the point of view of the SimpleMCMC module).

-_Note that the generated function will create many temporary variables with two of them having a fixed denomination (`__beta` for the argument of the model function, and `__acc` for the log-likelihood accumulator).
-If you use those names in your model definition the result might be impredictable._
+_The generated function will create many temporary variables with two of them having a fixed denomination (`__beta` for the argument of the model function, and `__acc` for the log-likelihood accumulator).
+If you use those names in your model definition the results might become unpredictable._

 ### Distributions
-Statements with the operator `~` (`x ~ Normal(a, 2)` in the examples above) declare how to build the model likelihood, here this says that x should have a Normal distributions (SimpleMCMC.jl uses the same naming conventions as the "Distribution.jl" package).
+Statements with the operator `~` (`x ~ Normal(a, 2)` in the examples above) declare how to build the model likelihood, here this says that x should have a Normal distributions.

-Currently, the available distributions are (all follow the "Distributions" package conventions for naming and arguments) :
+Currently, the available distributions are (all follow the "Distributions.jl" package conventions for naming and arguments) :

 Distribution  |   Notes
 --------------|-----------